ODF/DOCX Scan for Zotero

 verse “vrs.”

-Citation markers that are directly adjacent will be merged into a single Zotero citation, such as "(Smith 1776, 1791)".
-RTF/ODF-Scan automatically produces adjacent markers when you create citation markers from multiple items at once in Zotero.
+Adjacent markers are merged into a single Zotero citation (e.g. “(Smith 1776, 1791)”).
+Zotero automatically produces adjacent markers when you create markers from multiple items at once.

 Support